getsentry/sentry-docs/src/collections/_documentation/workflow/apm/index.md

 sidebar_order: 0
 ---

 Sentry's APM (Application Performance Management) features provide users with a view of the general health of their system.
-The APM tools will give insight on an application's low performance, even when there aren't errors.
+The APM tools will give insight on an application's performance bottleneck, even when there aren't errors.

 {% include components/alert.html
 title="Note"